“Humility Always Wins”

 Bright Minds, Bold Hearts

 In this moment a key way to support the University is by giving to Bright Minds, Bold Hearts.
-The campaign, which crossed the $60 million threshold in September, is Loyola’s first comprehensive campaign, designed to affirm the University’s commitment to Jesuit values, better prepare students for today’s complex challenges, and strengthen the University’s impact and national prominence.
+The campaign is Loyola’s first comprehensive campaign, designed to affirm the University’s commitment to Jesuit values, better prepare students for today’s complex challenges, and strengthen the University’s impact and national prominence.

 Gifts to the campaign will grow Loyola’s endowment and scholarship funds and increase faculty positions.
 Specifically, the campaign supports 10 priorities: Annual Fund, Athletics, Global Studies, Loyola Clinical Centers, Loyola College, Messina (the University’s living learning program for first-year students), Mission and Ministry, School of Education, Sellinger School of Business and Management, and the York Road Initiative.